HypothesisWorks/hypothesis/HypothesisWorks.github.io/training/index.markdown

 ## Why should my company do Hypothesis training?

+Hypothesis **makes your testing less labour intensive and more thorough**.
+You'll find bugs you never even suspected were there in less time than your previous testing would have taken you.

-If you're not using Hypothesis yet, we recommend not starting with training!
+But you don't need training to use Hypothesis!
+If you're not using Hypothesis already, why not just try it out?

 Hypothesis has [extensive documentation](https://hypothesis.readthedocs.org/en/latest/) and we have good introductory articles for people getting started with it [here on this